No

 of air movement.
 Higher pitch is NOT always better — some models offer

-a higher blade pitch to compensate for a smaller, less efficient motor.
+a higher blade pitch to compensate for a smaller, less efficient motor. - Blades should be sealed from moisture

 to prevent warping, bubbling, or peeling.
 Some manufacturers offer

-special coatings on metal finishes to prevent scratches or tarnishing.
+special coatings on metal finishes to prevent scratches or tarnishing. - High

 quality blades are weighed and balanced prior to shipment and come in